Milder Temperatures & Less Humid This Week

 TODAY: Mostly sunny, pleasant and less humid.
 High: 85°.
 Wind: N 5-10 mph.

-TONIGHT: Partly cloudy with a slight chance for showers and thunderstorms overnight.
+TONIGHT: Partly cloudy and mild with a slight chance for showers and thunderstorms overnight, mainly south.
 Low: 63°.
 Wind: NE 5 mph.

-TUESDAY: Partly cloudy and not as warm with a chance for showers and thunderstorms by afternoon.
+TUESDAY: Partly cloudy and not as warm with a chance for showers and thunderstorms.
 High: 82°.
 Wind: E 5-10 mph.

 Copyright 2020 KWQC.
 All rights reserved.